CameronBrooks11/fiberpath/README.md

 # FiberPath

-FiberPath is the next-generation version of the original TypeScript-based Cyclone tool.
+FiberPath is the next-generation filament winding tool.
 The goal is to deliver a maintainable, well-tested Python platform for planning, simulating, and executing filament winding jobs on cylindrical mandrels.
 This repository will eventually host three major deliverables: